How Microsoft Silverlight's End of Life Affects EMRs and Your Medical Practice

 While Silverlight also claims to be compatible with Mac products, many EMR systems that are reliant on Microsoft Silverlight are either unusable on Apple products such as iPads or have extensive problems.
 This can be very frustrating to customers who want to chart on an iPad or view their patient schedule on their iPhone.

-How does Silverlight's end-of-life affect its medical practice users?
+How does Silverlight's end-of-life affect certain EMR users?

 The ending of Silverlight means means a lot of work for the EMR software vendors that rely on the Microsoft web application to run the software.